kriskowal/gtor/README.md

 ### Progress and estimated time to completion

-For example, imagine you are copying the values from a stream into an array.
+Imagine you are copying the values from a stream into an array.
 You know how long the array will be and when you started reading.
 Knowing these variables and assuming that the rate of flow is steady, you can infer the amount of **progress** that has been made up to the current time.